-Under direction, to conduct advanced and highly specialized computer forensic analyses; to find, identify and extract computerized files and other data of evidentiary value to criminal investigations and the prosecution of crimes; to provide technical guidance and assistance to law enforcement officials involved in investigations; to provide expert testimony in courts regarding electronically stored information; and to do other work as required.
+Under direction, to conduct advanced and highly specialized computer forensic analyses; to find, identify and extract computerized files and other data of evidentiary value to criminal investigations and the prosecution of crimes; to provide technical guidance and assistance to law enforcement officials involved in investigations; to provide expert testimony in courts regarding electronically stored information; to provide analytical support to investigators; and to do other work as required.

 The Sheriff's Department provides police protection and law enforcement services to the residents of Clackamas County by enforcing the laws of the State of Oregon.
 The Department is organized into four major divisions: the Civil Division; Operations Division; Service Division; and Corrections Division.

-The Computer Forensics Investigator analyzes and interprets computer-based evidence such as e-mail, accounting data, various database extracts, and other information stored on electronic devices.
-Incumbents assist investigators, pursuant to a search warrant or consent, with the proper seizure of computers, storage medium, peripherals, and/or other items functionally reliant upon computer components in an accepted technical manner that insures the preservation of or prevents the destruction of potential evidence.
+The Computer Forensics Analyst analyzes and interprets computer-based evidence such as e-mail, accounting data, various database extracts, geolocation data, and other information stored on electronic devices.
+Incumbents assist investigators, pursuant to a search warrant or consent, with the proper seizure of computers, cellular devices, storage medium, peripherals, and/or other items functionally reliant upon computer components in an accepted technical manner that insures the preservation of or prevents the destruction of potential evidence.

-The Computer Forensics Investigator differs from the Detective and the Evidence Technician classifications which are sworn positions responsible for performing complex or specialized criminal investigative work.
-It also differs from Sergeant which acts as a functional supervisor/leadworker for a team of law enforcement officers.
+The Computer Forensics Analyst differs from the Detective and the Evidence Technician classifications which are sworn positions responsible for performing complex or specialized criminal investigative work.
+It also differs from Sergeant which acts as a functional supervisor/lead worker for a team of law enforcement officers.

 Duties may include but are not limited to the following:

-2. Takes custody of seized items following accepted evidentiary procedures and policies for the storage of computers or computer related items or components; maintains proper chain of custody.
+- Takes custody of seized items following accepted evidentiary procedures and policies for the storage of computers or computer related items or components and cellular devices; maintains proper chain of custody.

-3. Assist investigators, pursuant to a search warrant or consent, with the proper seizure of computers, storage medium, peripherals and other items functionally reliant upon computer components such as cell phones, video and still cameras, and other items utilizing a micro processor(s) and/or with data storage capability in an accepted technical manner that insures the preservation of or prevents the destruction of potential evidence.
+- Assists investigators, pursuant to a search warrant or consent, with the proper seizure of computers, storage medium, peripherals and other items functionally reliant upon computer components such as cell phones, video and still cameras, and other items utilizing a microprocessor(s) and/or with data storage capability in an accepted technical manner that insures the preservation of or prevents the destruction of potential evidence.

 REQUIRED KNOWLEDGE AND SKILLS